The hitchhiker's guide to the IXPE data analysis: Introduction: The Imaging X-ray Polarimetry Explorer

-The GPD's working principle is similar to traditional proportional counters by using a gas mixture to capture incoming X-rays, alongside an applied voltage that drifts the electron charge cloud towards an anode readout; the difference with respect to proportional counters is the presence of a gas electron multiplier to facilitate charge gain, maintaining the photoelectron track shape.
-The anode readout of GPDs is an application-specific integrated circuit (ASIC) finely pixelated, which allows one to effectively image the photoelectron ionization tracks.
+The GPD's working principle is similar to traditional proportional counters' by using a gas mixture to capture incoming X-rays, alongside an applied voltage that drifts the electron charge cloud towards an anode readout; the difference with respect to proportional counters is the presence of a gas electron multiplier to facilitate charge gain, maintaining the photoelectron track shape.
+The anode readout of GPDs is a finely pixelated application-specific integrated circuit (ASIC), which enables effective imaging of photoelectron ionization tracks.
 For each detected photon, the GPDs provide the photoelectron ejection direction (depending on polarization), its ionization charge, which relates to the photon's energy, the absorption point, and the time of arrival, yielding spectrometry, imaging, and timing measurements (for more details, see Ref.~\cite{Baldini21}).